the-suri-project/suri-docs-old/docs/en/use-cases.md

   want to approve an [authority](/en/protocol/authorities/).

 - **All your content in your suri**: under a single suri, an owner can [register](/en/protocol/records/) different data with multiple purposes (website links, social media profiles, crypto wallets, etc.).
-This will lead to build _Digital Identity Services_ over the protocol.
+This will enable users to build _Digital Identity Services_ over the protocol.

 ## Technical improvements

-The **SUNS Protocol** is an on-chain version of the [DNS](https://en.wikipedia.org/wiki/Domain_Name_System) protocol used to navigate the internet.
+**SUNS Protocol** is an on-chain version of the [DNS](https://en.wikipedia.org/wiki/Domain_Name_System) protocol used to navigate the internet.
 Of course, it is not just a replacement, it is a greatly improved version.
-Some of its characteristics will be:
+Some of its main features will be:

-- **Decentralized**: the protocol will be fully working on-chain, so there will not be a central authority (say bye to IEEE).
+- **Decentralized**: the protocol will be working fully on-chain, so there will be no central authority (say goodbye to IEEE).
 Moreover, each parent will have the rights to manage its direct children.

-- **Subscription payment**: suris will pay their parents in order to keep active using a subscription payment.
+- **Subscription-based model**: suris will pay their parents in order to keep active using a subscription payment.

-- **Any protocol support**: DNS only supports some standard protocols, like IPv4 (register A), IPv6 (register AAAA), etc. On the other side, the **SUNS Protocol** will support some built-in protocols but anyone can add support for any other protocol at any moment without restrictions.
+- **Enhanced protocol support**: DNS only supports some standard protocols, like IPv4 (register A), IPv6 (register AAAA), etc. On the other side, the **SUNS Protocol** will support some built-in protocols but anyone can add support for any other protocol at any moment without restrictions.

-  This leads to map suris to wallets in any chain, websites, social or private information, etc. allowing using suris as an identity service.
+  This allows suris be mapped to wallets in any chain, websites, social or any other source of private information, etc. hence enabling the use of suris as an identity service.

-- **Full routing**: forget about proxys.
-The **SUNS Protocol** resolution mechanism will allow to route people to different services on different ports of the same machine without having to relay on a reverse proxy.
+- **Full routing**: forget about proxys. **SUNS Protocol**'s resolution algorithm will allow the routing to different services on different ports of the same machine without having to relay on a reverse proxy.

-- **Load balancing**: the protocol will have built-in support for some balancing algorithms to distribute the load between different servers, so you don't need to pay expensive services for that matter.
+- **Load balancing**: the protocol will have built-in support for some balancing algorithms to distribute the load between different servers.
+Preventing the need to pay expensive services for that matter.

 ## Use cases